Anyone can write a blog.

 If you’re on a podium and there’s no audience, what’s the point?

-I count my lucky stars because I have an audience and it has been growing ever since I started blogging.
+I count my lucky stars because I have an audience and it has grown ever since I started blogging.
 It’s not entirely due to luck though, because I do my very best to make your visit as enjoyable and memorable as possible.

 Before I tell you about the visible and often invisible ways in which I do that, I’d like to share four goals with you that are always at the back of my mind when I blog: